poojani-reddy/Multi-Object-Segmentation-using-SAM-2/README.md

 🎥 Video Segmentation & Tracking

-Initialize the object on the first frame using a prompt
+Initialize object in the first frame using a prompt

 The memory module stores object features